GreffMASTER/gbxc/README.md

 GBX Compiler is licensed under the MIT License, see [LICENSE](https://github.com/GreffMASTER/gbxc/blob/main/LICENSE) for details.

 ## Additional notes
 This is the last project under the "GreffMASTER" name.
-I realized that this is not what i want to do anymore and will distance myself from my previous work.